lilyminium/ash-sage-rc1/03_fit-valence/02_curate-data/label/README.md

 Each script tends to take ~20 min or so for me.

 Unfortunately the saved labels are difficult to upload for size reasons.

+Please see `run-label.sh` for example of use.
+Each script also has a short docstring.